andremoeller/mxnet/docs/community/contribute.md

 Testcases
 ---------
 * All the test cases are in [tests](https://github.com/dmlc/mxnet/tree/master/tests)
 * We use python nose for python test cases and gtest for c++ unit tests.
+To run the python tests, navigate to tests/python/unittest and run nosetests.

 Examples
 --------